Choosing paint color for your home can be very confusing…

-A fresh coat does wonders to give a new lease on looks in the most cost effective way possible.
-In addition, the right paint color can raise your spirits considerably every time you walk through your front door.
+A fresh coat of paint does wonders to give a new lease on looks in the most cost effective way possible.
+In addition, the right paint color can raise your spirits considerably every time you walk into the room.

-As it is, “Every day living soot” has obscured the original color.
+Still, we hesitate to repaint our homes.
+Even though “Every day living soot” has obscured the original color.